Vinssou/Reacher/Report.md

 This architecture used two neural network, an actor that predict the action, and a critci that predict the value function.
 Both of those neural network used a target network.
 So there are 4 neural network in total.
 The actor and the critic are composed of one hidden layer of 128 neurons, and I used a learning rate of 0.001.

+### DDPG Learning
+The critic network take as input the state and the action of a certain step, and predict the Q value.
+Q learning has low variance and bring stability in the learning.
+Then the actor try to predict the best action accordingly to the critic.
+The policy gradient methods has low bias, and bring accuracy to the learning.
+In addiction of the Actor Critic architecture DDPG use target networks for the actor and the critic, that solve the overestimate problem.

 ### Soft update
 At every step we update the weight of the actor and the critic target networks, by a small amount.